-Changes to models are typically slight, yet these devices range from $400-$1,000 - that's a big investment when your phone probably has at least a couple more years left in it.
+Changes to models are typically slight, yet new devices usually cost around $1,000 - that's a big investment when your phone probably has at least a couple more years left in it.

-Buying a used phone offers similar advantages, along with the ability to save up to 50% off the cost of your device.
-Companies like Decluttr and BuyBackWorld make it simple to not only get a quality smartphone but also sell your current one.
+Buying a refurbished phone offers similar advantages, along with the ability to save up to 50% off the cost of your device.
+Companies like Decluttr, Glyde and Back Market make it simple to not only get a quality smartphone but also sell your current one.

 There's no longer any reason to pay exorbitant fees to stay on the best cell phone network regardless of whether you decide that's AT&T or T-Mobile.

-- Easily check your phone's compatibility on your chosen MVNO's website.
+You can easily check your phone's compatibility on the carriers' website.